nazunalika/linux-guide-and-hints/source/centos/openldap.rst

 .. note:: Certificate Information

    Because of the way Red Hat compiled OpenLDAP, it relies on NSS.
 Do not attempt to use regular base64 certificates.
-If you want to use standard openssl, not NSS, you should obtain OpenLDAP builds from `LSC <http://lsc-project.org/>`_.
+When 7.5 is released and you ahve followed this guide, the RPM will automatically perform an LDIF modification and pull all the NSS pieces apart.
+When this happens, the guide will be partially changed to deal with this.

 I have two ways of doing it, we can do it manually or through a script.
 I prefer using my script to take care of it.
 First the manual way.